ppy/osu-wiki/wiki/Tournaments/CWC/2020/en.md

 2. Map scoring will use Score V2.
 3. The maps for each round will be announced by the mapset selectors in advance on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
    - There will be a [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and a [DoubleTime](/wiki/Game_Modifiers) bracket.
    - One map will be given as a tiebreaker map.
-This map will only be played in case of a tie.
+This map will only be played in case of a tie at match point.
 4. Match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
 6. Failed players' scores do not get added to the team score.